artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 .. note::

-   Ignore this section if you upgrading from Archivematica 1.11.
+   Ignore this section if you upgrading from Archivematica 1.11 or newer.

 Upgrading from Archivematica 1.10.x or older to Archivematica |release| can result in a number of completed transfers appearing as failed in the